Cendor

 Prefer to read code?
 The Cookbook has the full-stack support agent — one

-instrument()call, all six tools cooperating — as one copy-paste block.
+instrument()call, the whole stack cooperating — as one copy-paste block.

 Where to go next